Julia Schmidt, Principal Investigator

 Janna Griffioen, PhD Student

 Janna Griffioen is a PhD student in the CEDAR lab in GF Strong Rehabilitation Centre.
-She completed her undergraduate degree in psychology, neuroscience, and behaviour with a specialization in mental health and illness, with a certificate in business studies at McMaster University in Ontario.
-Janna’s undergraduate research projects and interests ranged from the attentional blink to evaluating the neuroinvasive potential of SARS-CoV-2.
-Her current research interest in the CEDAR lab is evaluating the impact of peer support during the treatment of people with severe traumatic brain injury.
-Outside of the lab you can find Janna on skis, skates, a surf board, or a bike.
+Her current research interest in the CEDAR lab is evaluating the impact of a province-wide peer support program for people who have experienced a traumatic brain injury.
+Janna completed her undergraduate degree in Psychology, Neuroscience, and Behaviour with a specialization in mental health and illness, with a certificate in business studies at McMaster University in Ontario.
+Janna’s undergraduate research projects ranged from the attentional blink to evaluating the neuroinvasive potential of SARS-CoV-2.
+Outside of the lab you can find Janna on skis, skates, surf board, or a bike.

 E-mail: janna.griffioen@ubc.ca